The Home of Tibetan Buddhist Texts in Translation

 yeshe ying su benza mu

-Dissolve into the all-pervading space of primordial wisdom—vajra muḥ!
+Dissolve back into the space of primordial wisdom—vajra muḥ!

 ཞེས་དགོངས་པ་ལ་མཉམ་པར་བཞག སླར་ཡང་།